alisay/T3A2-A/README.md

 Administrator add/edit artwork:<br><img src="docs/add.png" alt="Administrator add/edit artwork" width="200"/><br><br>
 </details>

+These wireframes are optimised for mobile, as the app is intended primarily as a portable website to be accessed via mobile device while exploring the City on foot.

 ---

 ## R6.
 Screenshots of your Trello board throughout the duration of the project